The Unknown Warrior: Selection, arrival and ceremony

 Arrangements were placed in the hands of Lord Curzon of Kedleston who prepared in committee the service and location.
 Suitable remains were exhumed from various battlefields and brought to the chapel at Saint-Pol-sur-Ternoise near Arras, France, on the night of 8 November 1920.
 The bodies were received by the Reverend George Kendall OBE.
-Brigadier L.J.
-Wyatt and Lieutenant Colonel E.A.S.
-Gell of the Directorate of Graves Registration and Enquiries went into the chapel alone.
+Brigadier L. J. Wyatt and Lieutenant Colonel E. A. S. Gell of the Directorate of Graves Registration and Enquiries went into the chapel alone.
 The remains were then placed in four plain coffins each covered by Union Flags: the two officers did not know from which battlefield any individual soldier had come.
 Brigadier Wyatt with closed eyes rested his hand on one of the coffins.
 The other soldiers were then taken away for reburial by Kendall.

-The coffin of the unknown warrior then stayed at the chapel overnight and on the afternoon of 9 November, it was transferred under guard and escorted by Kendall, with troops lining the route, from Ste Pol to the medieval castle within the ancient citadel at Boulogne.
-For the occasion, the castle library was transformed into a chapelle ardente: a company from the French 8th Infantry Regiment, recently awarded the Légion d'Honneur en masse, stood vigil overnight.
+The coffin of the unknown warrior then stayed at the chapel overnight and on the afternoon of 9 November, it was transferred under guard and escorted by Kendall, with troops lining the route, from St Pol to the medieval castle within the ancient citadel at Boulogne.
+For the occasion, the castle library was transformed into a chapelle ardente: a company from the French 8th Infantry Division, recently awarded the Légion d'Honneur en masse, stood vigil overnight.

 The following morning, two undertakers entered the castle library and placed the coffin into a casket of the oak timbers of trees from Hampton Court Palace.
-The casket was banded with iron, and a 16th Century sword chosen by King George V personally from the Royal Collection was affixed to the top and surmounted by an iron shield bearing the inscription 'A British Warrior who fell in the Great War 1914–1918 for King and Country'.
+The casket was banded with iron, and a 16th-century sword chosen personally by King George V from the Royal Collection was affixed to the top and surmounted by an iron shield bearing the inscription 'A British Warrior who fell in the Great War 1914–1918 for King and Country'.

 The casket was then placed onto a French military wagon, drawn by six black horses.
 At 10:30 a.m., all the church bells of Boulogne tolled; the massed trumpets of the French cavalry and the bugles of the French infantry played Aux Champs (the French "Last Post").
-Then, the mile-long procession—led by one thousand local schoolchildren and escorted by a division of French troops—made its way down to the harbour.
+Then, the mile-long procession—led by 1,000 local schoolchildren and escorted by a division of French troops—made its way down to the harbour.